 - Designed for sandy terrain

-When the campfire sizzles out and it’s time to head home, the Coleman Big-N-Tall easily packs into its storage case.
-Great for camping, but not recommended for backpacking given its size & weight.
+When the campfire sizzles out and it’s time to head home, the Helinox Savanna easily packs into its carry sack.
+Plus, the sack also doubles as a pillow when you're using the chair!
+Great for camping, but not recommended for backpacking given its size.

 - Plenty of sitting room